-A subsequent TOI reporting (50)(50) framed the issue differently: “Toilets few, threat of fines fails to stop open defecation,” read the headline, pointing to the lack of facilities for these communities.
+A subsequent TOI reporting (50) framed the issue differently: “Toilets few, threat of fines fails to stop open defecation,” read the headline, pointing to the lack of facilities for these communities.
 The article by The Telegraph, on the other hand, had placed the blame squarely on migrants with no mention of the state’s role in providing facilities.

 (b) Migration and population health mostly covered infectious diseases (86.27%, n=44/51) and sanitation (13.72%, n=7/51).
 92.15 % (n= 47/51) of them represented migrants as having an adverse impact on population health.
 Increased prevalence of communicable diseases like HIV and TB in destination states was attributed to rise in migration in 35.29% (n=18/51) of these articles.
 In 43.13 % (n=22/51) of the articles, migrants are framed as a threat by being either carriers or potential carriers of diseases; 13.72% (n= 7/51) blamed them for poor sanitation in cities and the source of outbreaks.
-Table 3.2 shows the difference in framing across themes.

-Table 3.2 shows the difference in framing across themes: